eddie-energy/architecture/arc42/04-solution-strategy/consent-facade/consent-facade.md

 <img src="./figures/process-service.png" >
 </div>

-As long as a Service has been created, consumers have to be linked to this Service, so that the Service can process their data.
+When a Service is created, consumers can be linked to this Service, so that the Service can process their data.
 The figure below shows the high-level process of a consumer that gives their consent to an eligible party for data access and processing by a Service.
 This process includes the following steps:

 1. The consumer creates an account on the EP Website.
 2. The consumer clicks a button to share their data.